Dg Loday-Pirashvili modules over Lie algebras: Introduction

-In the last Section \ref{Sec:appLiepair}, we apply the above methods and theories to a concrete type of dg \LP modules, namely those stemming from Lie algebra pairs.
-By a Lie algebra pair $(\T,\g)$, we mean that $\T$ is a Lie algebra and $\g \subset \T$ is a Lie subalgebra.
-A novel fact is that such a Lie pair gives rise to a canonical dg \LP module structure on the two term cochain complex $V = ( V^{0}\xrightarrow{d^V} V^1)$, where $ V^{0}=\T$, $V^1=\T/\g$, and the differential $d^V$ is the projection map $\pr_{\T/\g}$.
-It is also interesting that the original Atiyah class of a Lie pair defined by Calaque, C\u{a}ld\u{a}raru, and Tu \cite{CCT} becomes part of the twisted Atiyah class arising from this particular dg \LP module.
+In the last Section \ref{Sec:appLiepair}, we delve into the application of the aforementioned methods and theories to a specific category of dg \LP modules originating from Lie algebra pairs.
+A Lie algebra pair $(\T, \g)$ is characterized by an inclusion $\g \subset \T$ of Lie algebras.
+We demonstrate that such a Lie algebra pair naturally results in a canonical dg \LP module structure being imposed upon the two-term cochain complex $V = ( V^{0}\xrightarrow{d^V} V^1)$, with $V^{0}=\T$ and $V^1=\T/\g$.
+The differential $d^V$ is represented by the projection $\pr_{\T/\g}$.
+An intriguing discovery emerges as the original Atiyah class of a Lie algebra pair, as defined by Calaque, C\u{a}ld\u{a}raru, and Tu in \cite{CCT}, integrates seamlessly into the framework of the twisted Atiyah class that emerges from the said dg \LP module.
 This interplay is further elaborated in Remark~\ref{Rem:originalandtwisted}.